Ada-Developers-Academy/ada-build/lessons/11-basic-data-structs/assignments/account-generator-cont.md

 ```

 Complete the following refactor steps:
-- Utilize a single hash variable to store all student information, instead of three individual arrays
+- Utilize a single array variable to store all student information, instead of three individual arrays.
+This array will contain many hashes.
 - Utilize a single loop for the hash population:
   - accept user input for the student's name
   - generate random student ID